tobymackenzie/tobymackenzie.com.data/content/web-dev.md

 I am a web developer, making websites for a living.
-I do contract work for [Cogneato](http://cogneato.com) in Akron, Ohio, where I do full stack development, including front- and back-end LAMP stack development, basic server administration, and other tasks.
-I also develop things as a hobby and occasionally for other clients.
-Once a year, I work on a site (or two) at [GiveCamp](http://clevelandgivecamp.org/).
+I work for [Cogneato](http://cogneato.com) in Akron, Ohio, where I do full stack development, including front- and back-end LAMP stack development, basic server administration, and other tasks.
+I also develop web things as a hobby and occasionally for other clients.
+Once a year, I usually work on a site (or two) at [GiveCamp](http://clevelandgivecamp.org/).

 I enjoy web development and am particularly interested in build processes and code organization.
 I have some level of interest in most areas of the web field though.
-I try to keep up to date with the never-ending stream of information, tools, options, and news.

-At Cogneato, I started out mostly doing front-end development, cutting up layouts and converting them to HTML and CSS, but ended up just as much involved with back end development and server maintenance.
+At Cogneato, I started out mostly doing front-end development, converting pictures of layouts into HTML and CSS, but ended up just as much involved with back end development and server maintenance.
 I work with and on the company's proprietary CMS to create and maintain websites for many businesses and organizations of varying sizes.

 Technologies
 ------------